-STRATEGIC REPORT Achievement and Performance Academic Performance for 2019/20
+STRATEGIC REPORT Achievement and Performance Academic Performance for 2020/21

-In July 2019 the School was visited by OFSTED as part of its 3 year cycle.
+In July 2018 the School was visited by OFSTED as part of its 3 year cycle.
 The school maintained its good OFSTED rating.

-In the summer of 2019 (the prior year), the school celebrated a strong set of GCSE examination results which demonstrated how well the challenges of the new GCSE examinations have been met by students, parents and teachers.
+In the summer of 2019, the school celebrated a strong set of GCSE examination results which demonstrated how well the challenges of the new GCSE examinations have been met by students, parents and teachers.